merjildo/shortestRoute/README.md

-# shortestRoute
+# ShortestRoute Project

-Personal project
+## Getting started

-# Install
+### Install
-#---------
-#This project includes two executables: shortestRoute and cli.
+This project includes two executables: shortestRoute and cli.
-#Those files should be created using the following commands:
+Those files should be created using the following commands:

 > go install github.com/merjildo/shortestRoute/cli

 > go install github.com/merjildo/shortestRoute/shortestRoute

-# Run server
+### Run server
-#-------
-# You shoud run shortestRoute application in order to enable endpoints
+You shoud run shortestRoute application in order to enable endpoints

 > cd $GOPATH/bin
 >./shortestRoute

-# Test Interfaces
+### Test Interfaces

-# ---------------
-# - Using Command line (cli):
+####  Using Command line (cli):
-# in a different console run the following:
+in a different console run the following:
 > cd $GOPATH/bin
 > ./cli

-# then you will face the prompt:
+then you will face the prompt:
-# please enter the route:
+"please enter the route:"

-# - Using Rest Interfaces
+#### Using Rest Interfaces
-# Use Postman, SoapUi or whatever tool you prefer:
+Use Postman, SoapUi or whatever tool you prefer:

-# Register a new route
+#### Register a new route
-#---------------------
-# please use:
+please use:

 POST: http://localhost:8080/register

-# use the following body:
+with the following body:

 {
 	"From":"BRC",